 The syllabus provides a description of the knowledge, clinical and technical skills required for the fellowship.
+It outlines the scope and aspirations of the fellowship, but the fellows are not expected to achieve advanced level in every module.

 Standards for knowledge